Sebs69/Asus-ROG-Aml-Deep-Dive/README.md

 ### What Actually Breaks

 The firmware acts as the hardware abstraction layer between Windows and the physical hardware.
-When ACPI control methods execute, they run under the Windows ACPI driver with specific timing constraints - GPE handlers should complete in microseconds (this is what Windows expects), not milliseconds.
+When ACPI control methods execute, they run under the Windows ACPI driver with specific timing constraints and because of these timing constraints GPE control methods need to finish quickly because the firing GPE stays masked until the method returns so sleeping or polling inside a path like that can trigger real time-glitches and produce very high latency numbers, as our tests indicate.

 Microsoft's [Hardware Lab Kit GlitchFree test](https://learn.microsoft.com/windows-hardware/test/hlk/testref/f0ed5aa8-ef49-4fc9-99b6-753c857e4e2d) validates this hardware-software contract by measuring audio/video glitches during HD playback.
 It fails systems with driver stalls exceeding a few milliseconds because such delays break real-time guarantees needed for smooth media playback.